 Comox-Helmcken Greenway (through heart of the West End)

 The Comox-Helmcken Greenway is part of the City Greenway network, connecting Stanley Park to False Creek.
 The Greenway route was approved by Council as part of the 2002 Downtown Transportation Plan.
-The City announced that public consultation on the Comox-Helmcken Greenway project would occur over the fall and winter 2011, with project approval expected in spring 2012.
-If approved, construction on the Greenway was originally to have begun in fall 2012.
+The City announced that public consultation on the Comox-Helmcken Greenway project would occur over the fall and winter 2011, with project approval expected in spring 2012, and construction to June 2013.

 What are “Greenways”?